Skip to content

 Specific sheets format

-The General sheet is mandatory and is used to determine whether the data in the Excel file is used to define a DeepLines model.
+The DeepLines sheet is mandatory and is used to determine whether the data in the Excel file is used to define a DeepLines model.
 This sheet must have a predefined cell Dsk File on the first column of the sheet.
-The content of the cell immediately to the right is read and used to determine the name of the DSK file to create, see Building a DSK file from an XLSX file section below.
-Actually, only these two cells are interpreted in the General sheet.
+The content of the cell immediately to the right is read and used to determine the name of the DSK file to create, see Importing a DSK model from an Excel file section below.
+Actually, only these two cells are interpreted in the DeepLines sheet.

-If the Excel file contains only the General sheet, an empty model is created which corresponds to that created when you do Files → New from the GUI toolbar.
+If the Excel file contains only the DeepLines sheet, an empty model is created which corresponds to that created when you do Files → New from the GUI toolbar.

-The Tables sheet is used to define Variation or Env tables:
+The Table sheet is used to define Variation or Env tables:

-Apart from the two column names Name and Type, the other column names are not imposed, unlike the other sheets: they will be the titles of the GUI table columns.
+Apart from the two column names Name and Type, other columns have no name in the second row, unlike the other sheets.
+The columns names of a table are defined for each table on its first row: they will be the titles of the GUI table columns.

-For example, if the Tables sheet has the following content:
+For example, if the Table sheet has the following content:

 The "Step" and "Ratio displacement" column names are defined by the user and they appear as the titles of the variation tables columns in the GUI.